Prince regent: Prince regent in Germany

-In Germany, the title Prinzregent (literally prince regent) is most commonly associated with Prince Luitpold of Bavaria, who served as regent for two of his nephews, King Ludwig II of Bavaria, who was declared mentally incompetent in 1886, and King Otto of Bavaria (who had been declared insane in 1875) from 1886 until 1912.

-The years of Luitpold's regency were marked by tremendous artistic and cultural activity in Bavaria, where they are known after the regencies as the Prinzregentenjahre or the Prinzregentenzeit.
-Numerous streets in Bavarian cities and towns are called Prinzregentenstraße.
-Many institutions are named in Luitpold's honour, e.g., the Prinzregententheater in Munich.
-Prinzregententorte is a multi-layered cake with chocolate butter cream named in Luitpold's honour.
+In Germany, the title Prinzregent (literally prince regent) is most commonly associated with Luitpold, Prince Regent of Bavaria, who served as regent from 1886 to 1912.
+Luitpold assumed the regency after his nephew Ludwig II of Bavaria was declared mentally unfit to rule in 1886.
+Following Ludwig II’s death shortly thereafter, Luitpold continued as regent for another nephew, Otto, who had been declared mentally ill in 1875.
+The period of Luitpold’s regency is often referred to in Bavaria as the Prinzregentenjahre or the Prinzregentenzeit.
+This era was associated with significant artistic and cultural development, particularly in Munich.
+Numerous streets, including Prinzregentenstraße in Munich, and institutions such as the Prinzregententheater in Munich were named in his honour.
+The Bavarian Prinzregententorte, a multi-layered cake with chocolate butter cream, is also named in Luitpold's honour.

-At Luitpold's death in 1912, his son Prince Ludwig succeeded as prince regent.
-Ludwig held the title for less than a year, since the Bavarian Legislature decided to set aside his cousin King Otto I of Bavaria and recognize him as king.
+Upon Luitpold's death in 1912, his son Prince Ludwig succeeded him as regent.
+In November 1913, the Bavarian constitution was amended by the Legislature to permit the regent to assume the crown after Otto's prolonged incapacity, whereupon Ludwig was proclaimed Ludwig III.